Message from the General Manager

 - 9 wastewater treatment facilities

 We also work with approximately 900 industrial users and over 90 liquid waste haulers.
-In total, our system collects and treats an average of 223 million gallons per day; about 70% of this is processed at the Metropolitan Plant in Saint Paul.
-The total amount of wastewater we treated in 2022 was approximately 81.4 billion gallons — an amount that could fill the U.S. Bank Stadium every two days.
+In total, our system collects and treats an average of 250 million gallons of wastewater per day; about 70% of this is processed at the Metro Plant in Saint Paul.

 Water resources planning and protection